 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of 50 percent of their account balance or \$50,000 reduced by the highest outstanding loan balance in their account during the prior twelve month period.
-The loans are collateralized by the balance in the participant's account and bear interest at rates ranging between 5.25% and 9.00%, which is commensurate with local prevailing rates as determined by the Plan Administrator.
+The loans are collateralized by the balance in the participant's account and bear interest at rates ranging between 5.25% and 6.25%, which is determined by the Plan Administrator.
 Repayments of principal and interest are credited back to the participant's account through payroll deductions on a minimum of a quarterly basis.
 The term of the loan must not exceed five years, except for qualified home loans, which must not exceed ten years.